AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 ## Examples of cohort analysis {#examples}

-Now that we’ve gone through how to create a cohort analysis, let's take a look at some examples.
+Now that we’ve gone through how to create a cohort analysis, Let us take a look at some examples.

 #### I want to know how my user cohorts are growing over time.